 Can ECLC assist you?

-Eastern Community Legal Centre provides free legal advice by appointment only at the Centre’s offices in Box Hill, Boronia and Healesville.
+Eastern Community Legal Centre provides free legal advice by appointment only at the Centre’s offices in Box Hill, Boronia and Healesville and at outreach locations.

-ECLC cannot offer advice over the telephone, and cannot advise on every area of the law.
+ECLC cannot provide advice over the phone, and cannot advise on every area of the law.

 Can ECLC assist you?